LucasMartinsUthi/BeachHacks2021/README.md

 # BeachHacks2021
-My project for BeachHacls 2021
+Our project for BeachHacls 2021

 Project name: I hate this website